unknowtherwise67/Unified-Android-Tweaker/README.md

 5. Have fun. :)

 ## CAUTIONS:
-- Don't install with any tweaks or mods relative root modules as it can cause the conflicts or even worse.
+- Don't install with any tweaks root modules as it can cause the conflicts.
+- Advise you should check other root modules if they are causing problems/issues before try pointing out both of my root module.

 ## TROUBLESHOOTS - IF PROBLEMS OCCURED:
 ### Hardware Buttons Methods: